hivesolutions/bagger-api/readme.md

-# Bagger Adapters
+# Bagger API

-Set of adapters for e-commerce solutions to Bagger API.
+The API implementation for Bagger.